PaulaR-05/interactive-rating-component/README.md

 ## Overview

-Here is my solution to the NFT preview card component solution ✨
+Here is my solution to the Interactive rating component ✨

 😊 Happy to hear any feedback and advice.
 Thanks!